Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 Unvaccinated Pockets

 The data is very clear on who is getting sick.
 Ninety-three percent of confirmed 2026 cases involve people who are unvaccinated or whose vaccine status is unknown.
-Measles spreads most efficiently through concentrated communities where vaccination rates are lower — and we're seeing that play out in real time.
+Measles spreads most efficiently through concentrated communities where vaccination rates are lower.
+We're seeing that play out in real time.

 Global Exposure

 Measles remains endemic in many parts of the world.
-Travelers returning from countries with ongoing outbreaks can seed local transmission when they return home, and as the Washington State Department of Health confirmed through genetic sequencing, many of the 2026 U.S. cases trace back to introductions from outside the country.
+Travelers returning from countries with ongoing outbreaks can seed local transmission when they come home.
+As the Washington State Department of Health confirmed through genetic sequencing, many of the 2026 U.S. cases trace back to introductions from outside the country.

 How Adults May Experience Measles Differently